hashicorp/design-system/website/docs/components/page-header/partials/guidelines/guidelines.md

 ## Custom metadata

-If necessary to include metadata like key/value pairs, multiple page-level statuses, or other non-string-based content, use the `customMetadata` property in Figma to expose a placeholder.
-In the Ember component we expose a `generic` container that yields it's content.
+If necessary to include metadata like key/value pairs, multiple page-level statuses, or other non-string-based content, custom metadata can be passed to the component via the `customMetadata` property in Figma, or the `<[PH].Generic>` contextual component in Ember.

 <Hds::PageHeader as |PH|>
   <PH.Title>Terraform Workspace</PH.Title>